lizbradley/PHETS/README.md

 **P**ersistent **H**omology on **E**mbedded **T**ime-**S**eries

 This package offers high-level tools for exploration and visualization of delay coordinate embedding and persistent homology.
-It is used to investigate the utilization of these tools together as a signal processing technique.
+It is used to investigate the utilization of these together as a signal processing technique.

 Also included is a dataset of time-series (mostly musical instrument recordings) and higher dimensional trajectories as .txt files.